obsidianmd/obsidian-help/en/Plugins/Daily notes.md

 By default, Obsidian creates a new empty note named after today's date in the YYYY-MM-DD format.

-> [!tip]
-> If you prefer to have your daily notes in a separate folder, you can set the **New file location** under plugin options to change where Obsidian creates new daily notes.
+> [!tip] If you prefer to have your daily notes in a separate folder, you can set the <u>New file location</u> under plugin options to change where Obsidian creates new daily notes.

+> [!example]- Automated note sorting
+> You can automatically organize your daily notes into folders using the **New File Location** feature.
+For instance, if you set the file location as `Journal/YYYY/MMMM/YYYY-MMM-DD`, your notes will be created as `Journal/2023/January/2023-Jan-01`.
+>
+> You can explore more formatting options on the [momentJS](https://momentjs.com/docs/#/displaying/format/) documentation site.

 ## Create a daily note from template